Data parameterization is the process of turning test values into reusable parameters, for example, through variables and

-Scripting examples on how to parameterize data in a test script.
+This page gives some examples of how to parameterize data in a test script.
 Parameterization is typically necessary when Virtual Users (VUs) will make a POST, PUT, or PATCH request in a test.
+You can also use parameterization when you need to add test data from a separate file.

 Parameterization helps to prevent server-side caching from impacting your load test.
 This will, in turn, make your test more realistic.

 Each VU in k6 is a separate JS VM.
 To prevent multiple copies of the whole data file, SharedArray was added.
 It does have some CPU overhead in accessing elements compared to a normal non shared array, but the difference is negligible compared to the time it takes to make requests.
 This becomes even less of an issue compared to not using it with large files, as k6 would otherwise use too much memory to run, which might lead to your script not being able to run at all or aborting in the middle if the system resources are exhausted.

 For example, the Cloud service allocates 8GB of memory for every 300 VUs.
 So if your files are large enough and you are not using SharedArray, that might mean that your script will run out of memory at some point.
 Additionally even if there is enough memory, k6 has a garbage collector (as it's written in golang) and it will walk through all accessible objects (including JS ones) and figure out which need to be garbage collected.
 For big JS arrays copied hundreds of times this adds quite a lot of additional work.